ChrisFiola/reddit-snake-game/README.md

 - Vite

 Current challenges:
-- Link the score to the API to implement a highscore shown on the Reddit block.
 - Arrange the file ecosystem to be easier to maintain and read.
 - Pretty up the game's UI.